 All users of generative AI services are required to verify their identities in accordance with the Cybersecurity Law.
 This type of “real name system” is standard in China, effectively prohibiting anonymity by linking online activity to the verified ID.
 This allows platforms and the authorities to more easily identify those responsible for misconduct, and is also used to identify minors, whose access to online content is further restricted.
 This identity information is generally not available to other users, and accounts may usually adopt public-facing aliases or display names of their own creation.

 Protection of personal information

 China’s Personal Information Protection Law (PIPL) creates a framework for the protection of personal information, meaning information from which individuals can be identified.
-At the risk oversimplifying, the law emphasizes the requirement of informed consent in the collection, use, and processing of personal information, and follows a ‘minimum necessity’ principle to limit the scope of data involved.
+At the risk of oversimplifying, the law emphasizes the requirement of informed consent in the collection, use, and processing of personal information, and follows a ‘minimum necessity’ principle to limit the scope of data involved.

 Informed consent requires letting the information subject know what data will be collected, how it will be used, who will use it, and for what purposes it will be used before they give consent.
 The minimum necessity principle limits the collection and use of personal information to that needed to achieve the collectors’ primary functions and goals, with additional requirements needed for extra information.

 The draft rules provide that where generative AI services involve personal information, the service providers are considered ‘personal information handlers’ under the PIPL and related laws.
 This includes ensuring that consent is given for the use of personal information in any training data.

 User Input Data